grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

     └── plugin.json
 ```

-In plugin.json, add a new dashboard resource to the includes property, where the path is the relative path to the dashboard definition within the src folder.
+Then, update your plugin.json file to include a reference to the new dashboard resource, specifying the relative path to the dashboard file within the src folder.

 ```json title="src/plugin.json"
 {